 Once again, we have partnered with our friends at smartpond who issued us a challenge to creatively use their low-water auto shut-off pump.
 Their pond products that cater to DIY enthusiasts are sold exclusively at Lowes.
-(This is a sponsored post since we were provided with the pump and tubing and were compensated for our time and supplies.)

 As soon as we were issued the challenge, I knew exactly what we could use to create our fountain.
 This old chair had been sitting outside my shop for at least 2 years along with an old red and white enamelware chamber pot tucked down into the seat.
 (You do know about chamber pots, right?)